Abdulla-Alkhulaqui/ST-EXAM/README.md

 What is the starting point of object-oriented design?\
 --- A. 	Functions\
 --- B. 	Activities\
---- C. 	Entities and relations\
+&check; C. 	Entities and relations\
 --- D. 	Architecture

 Q13\